PreScience: A Dataset and Benchmark for Scientific Forecasting: The Dataset

-The \benchmark~dataset is built from research papers posted to arXiv\footnote{\url{info.arxiv.org/help/bulk_data/index.html}} between October 2023 and October 2025 in seven AI-related categories: \texttt{cs.CL}, \texttt{cs.LG}, \texttt{cs.AI}, \texttt{cs.ML}, \texttt{cs.CV}, \texttt{cs.IR}, and \texttt{cs.NE}.
-These constitute the \emph{target papers} in our benchmark.
-We include a set of \emph{companion papers} consisting of key references of target papers, prior publications of target authors, and key references of those prior publications.
-Together, these form the historical corpus $\textbf{H}^{<t}$ used to condition all tasks.
-The corpus can be processed to construct task-specific representations (e.g. document embeddings, citation and collaboration subgraphs, author summaries, etc.) and perform controlled comparisons between alternative representations of scientific history and their impact on downstream prediction.
-We partition the target papers into train (October 2023-2024) and test (October 2024-2025).
-Summary statistics and distributions appear in Table~\ref{tab:dataset_stats} and in Figure~\ref{fig:dataset_info}: Appendix~\ref{app:sub_prescience_stats}.
+\benchmark~is a living\footnote{Our scripts require only a date range and source arXiv categories, and can be used to periodically refresh the dataset.} dataset built from research papers posted to \href{http://info.arxiv.org/help/bulk_data/index.html}{arXiv} between October 2023 and September 2025 in six AI-related categories: \texttt{cs.CL}, \texttt{cs.LG}, \texttt{cs.AI}, \texttt{cs.CV}, \texttt{cs.IR}, and \texttt{cs.NE}.
+These 98K papers constitute the \emph{target papers} of our paper-anchored tasks.
+We partition target papers into train (October 2023--September 2024) and test (October 2024--September 2025).
+To provide historical context for each target paper, we include a set of \emph{companion papers}: influential references of target papers, prior publications of target papers' authors, and influential references of those prior publications.
+Each \emph{influential reference} is especially central to the citing paper's contribution \citep{ValenzuelaEscarcega2015IdentifyingMC} (see Appendix \ref{app:contribution_generation_reference_choice},~\ref{app:priorwork_reference_choice} for alternatives).
+Together, target and companion papers form a 502K-paper corpus that can be used to construct the historical record $\mathbf{H}^{<t}$ available before any time $t$.
+Summary statistics appear in Table~\ref{tab:dataset_stats}, with additional distributions in Appendix~\ref{app:dataset_statistics}.

-Each paper is accompanied by structured metadata including unique Semantic Scholar and arXiv identifiers (can be used to retrieve full paper text), arXiv categories, and its publication date.
-Target papers also include fields listing their authors, key references, and cumulative citation counts computed at a monthly cadence from the publication date.
-Some companion papers include corresponding authorship and reference metadata (Table~\ref{tab:features}: Appendix~\ref{apps:sub_prescience_features}).
+\paragraph{Observation schema.} Each target paper $p$ is represented by a temporally aligned paper record with four core \textit{components}: disambiguated authors $C_p$, influential references $R_p$, contribution text $A_p$ consisting of title and abstract, and citation trajectory $I_p$ (month over month cumulative citation counts).
+The record also includes publication date $t_p$, topic labels (obtained via multilabel classification over 202 topics; Appendix~\ref{app:dataset_topics}), arXiv categories, Semantic Scholar and arXiv identifiers, and other temporally aligned metadata.
+Appendix~\ref{app:dataset_features} tabulates the features provided for each paper type.